mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 gallery:
   - url: /assets/images/LoginActivityLayout.png
     image_path: /assets/images/LoginActivityLayout.png
-    alt: "placeholder image 1"
+    alt: "Login screen screenshot from app created in this post."
     title: "Login screen"
   - url: /assets/images/ProfileActivityLayout.png
     image_path: /assets/images/ProfileActivityLayout.png
-    alt: "placeholder image 2"
+    alt: "Fake profile screen screenshot from app created in this post."
     title: "Fake profile screen"
   - url: /assets/images/HelpActivityLayout.png
     image_path: /assets/images/HelpActivityLayout.png
-    alt: "placeholder image 3"
+    alt: "Fake help screen screenshot from app created in this post."
     title: "Fake help screen"
 ---

-**iOS dev note:** There is also a iOS version of Moviper library that we succesfully use in production environment, but it's not yet open-sourced.
+**iOS dev note:** There is also a iOS version of Moviper library that we successfully use in production environment, but it's not yet open-sourced.
 Stay tuned to not to miss the iOS Moviper!
 {: .notice--warning}

 {% include toc %}

 # **TL;DR**
 **In this blog post I showcase my Android VIPER library usage.
 The library is called Moviper.
 To do so I implement the sample Kotlin Android app using Moviper and RxJava step by step and explain the library specific implementation details.
 The result of this work is available [here](https://github.com/mkoslacz/MoviperShowcase).
-The way I did the app here is only one of available for Moviper uses as it comes with many flavors, applicable ie if you don't like RxJava or Kotlin.
+The way I did the app here is only one of available for Moviper uses as it comes with many flavors, applicable in example if you don't like RxJava or Kotlin.
 For more - see the [Moviper readme](https://github.com/mkoslacz/Moviper).**

 # Introduction

 On the previous post I have covered pros and cons and a general idea of the Viper architecture.
 For now let's focus on [Moviper - the Android Viper library](https://github.com/mkoslacz/Moviper).
 Moviper comes in many different flavors, there are more and less advanced ones - you can just pick one that fits you most.
 In this post I'll show you the flavor I use in the daily basis on the example of a simple Github login screen.
-I use Rx submodules Passive Autoinject Views and I wrap it up using Kotlin language with Android Kotlin Extensions.
+I use Rx flavor with *Passive Autoinject Views* and I wrap it up using Kotlin language with Android Kotlin Extensions.
 Sounds scary?
 Actually it's pretty straightforward.
 Fear not and read on!

 We are going to create very simple app, that will allow a user to log in to Github and go to the profile page, and provide info about the app.

-It will consist of
+It will consist of:
 - login screen:
   - allows user to go to the help screen,
   - allows user to login and then leads to profile page.